davidcsargent/custom_twitter_feed/README.md

 ### Step 3

-Here’s the code I use for the list:
+Here’s the css code to use for the list:
 ```
 #twitter_update_list {
 	font-size: 13px;